hash-bang/vim-open-razer/README.md

 2. Copy the existing base keymap in `./drivers/cynosa-v2.vim` as whatever file the plugin complains about when it tries to load (i.e. the `razer` prefix removed + every non-alpha numeric as '-')
 3. Run `call Razer#WalkKeys()` to walk through all the keys on your keyboard and check the bindings are ok - correcting where necessary
 4. Save your new keymap driver file
-5. Please open an [Pull Request](https://github.com/hash-bang/vim-open-razer/pulls) so others can benefit from your VIM knowledge, you beautiful person you
+5. Please open a [Pull Request](https://github.com/hash-bang/vim-open-razer/pulls) so others can benefit from your VIM knowledge, you beautiful person you